Chang'an: City structure

-The Xuanpingmen gate was the main gate between the city and suburbs.
+The Xuanping Gate was the main gate between the city and the suburbs.
 The district north of the Weiyang Palace was the most exclusive.
 The main market, called the Nine Markets, was the eastern economic terminus of the Silk Road.
-Access to the market was from the Northeast and Northwest gates, which were the most heavily used by the common people.
-The former connect with a bridge over the Wei River to the northern suburbs and the latter connected with the rest of China to the east.
+Access to the market was from the northeast and northwest gates, which were the most heavily used by the common people.
+The former connected with a bridge over the Wei River to the northern suburbs and the latter connected with the rest of China to the east.
 An intricate network of underground passages connected the imperial harem with other palaces and the city.
-These passages were controlled by underground gatehouses and their existence was unknown.
+These passages were controlled by underground gatehouses and their existence was not known to the public.
+The city was broken up into three districts by internal walls: the Palace, the Imperial City, and the Outer City.